 The Office of Displaced Designers (ODD) is an architecture and design organisation facilitating skills sharing.
-We support multi-disciplinary projects related to and/ or impacting the built environment, protection issues, social cohesion, integration or cultural understanding.
+We support multi-disciplinary projects related to and/ or impacting the built environment, protection issues, social cohesion or cultural understanding.

 Our office is located in Mytilene centre on Lesvos (Greece) where we host workshops, classes and events for both displaced persons and locals.

 The Office of Displaced Designers is a Restricted Fund under the auspices of Prism the Gift Fund, Registered Charity number 1099682.

 We provide expertise in participatory practices for organisations looking to engage with local and displaced populations: